Professor Stephen Hardy

 Profile

-Stephen graduated from UCL in Law in 1993 (LLB (Hons)) and thereafter, gained a PhD (Law) in 1997 on TUPE, and he was called to the Bar of England and Wales by Lincolns Inn in 2005.
-He practised until 2014, during which time he had been appointed Attorney General's Regional Counsel, Preferred Panel Counsel of the EHRC and acted in landmark cases, such as USDAW v.
+He graduated from UCL in Law (LLB (Hons)) and thereafter, gained a PhD (Law) in 1997 on TUPE; and he was called to the Bar of England and Wales by Lincolns Inn in 2005.
+He formerly practised in employment and public law, during which time he had been appointed Attorney General's Regional Counsel, Preferred Panel Counsel of the Equality Human Rights Commission.
+He has acted in landmark cases; such as USDAW v.
 Woolworths [2012]; Greenwood v.
 NWF Ltd [2011]; Bateman v.
 ASDA Stores Ltd; [2010]; Remploy Ltd; v.
-Shaw [2009]; and, Oakland v.
+Shaw [2009]; and Oakland v.
 Wellswood (Yorkshire) Ltd; [2009].
-He is a former General Editor of Sweet and Maxwell's Encyclopedia on Employment and the current Editor of McMullen's Business Transfers and Employee Rights.